OlgertHasko/Tanzanian-Water-Wells/README.md

 We are using the Tanzanian Water Wells data set hosted by DrivenData and a part of the active competition [Pump it Up: Data Mining the Water Table](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).
 We were provided with 3 datasets in total.

-This is a basic overview of each dataset:
+This is a basic overview of each dataset:<br />
-Training set values: 59,400 observations, 40 variables Test set: 14,850 observations, 40 variables
+Training set values: 59,400 observations, 40 variables<br />
+Test set: 14,850 observations, 40 variables<br />
-Training set labels: 59,400 observations; which contains our target variable which is 'status_group'
+Training set labels: 59,400 observations; which contains our target variable which is 'status_group'<br />

 'status_group' has the following well categories of 'Functional', 'Functional needs repair', and 'Nonfunctional'